5 Travel Credit Cards for UK Residents That'll Help You Earn Free Flights, Stays & More!

 Frequent British Airways flyers benefit the most from their American Express Credit Card.
 Earn currency (called Avios) to their rewards program much faster by collecting one Avios point per £1 spent using this card.

 An introductory offer of 5,000 Avios points are available if you spend £1,000 within the first three months.
 That’s enough points right off the bat for an economy seat on a flight between London and Edinburgh, or Dublin and Brussels.
-If you’re typically a big spender, you’ll even have the option of earning a 2-for-1 companion voucher when spending £20,000 in a single year.
+If you’re typically a big spender, you’ll even have the option of earning a two-for-one companion voucher when spending £20,000 in a single year.

 SPG American Express

 If you’d rather earn free hotel stays over airline miles, Starwood Hotels offers its own credit card for their 11 hotel brands around the world.
-UK residents can apply for the SPG American Express card, earning a 1-night stay right off the bat with 10,000 points upfront.
+U.K. residents can apply for the SPG American Express card, earning a one-night stay right off the bat with 10,000 points upfront.

 Not only can you earn points by spending on everyday purchases, but your purchases at SPG and Marriott Rewards® hotels will earn double points through the end of 2019.
 Even if you do feel like redeeming points for flights instead, it’s possible to redeem them for flights on 150 different airlines or even transfer them to a corresponding frequent flyer program.